 I get letters from my family back home, but having an actual face-to-face visit is a big boost for my state of mind.
 I have said many times to many people that what we do in this place is not living, it is existing.
 Well, thanks to you...
 I get to live again during these always too brief visits. -- Justin.
 (USA )

 You can’t imagine our gratitude.
 It can be very cold and lonely here and it’s heartwarming to know that there are still people that care about us. -- Adrian.
 (Canada)

 Activist, author, educator, humanitarian, I founded and have self-financed Luna-Rose Prisoner Support on tenacity, hard work and determination to not abandon broken people to walk the darkest road of their lives alone.

-When I’m not connecting with inmates or liaising with inmates’ families or lobbying Embassies to support their citizens or responding to enquiries or curating Bangkwang prisoner artwork exhibits with all proceeds going to artist-inmates, I work my ass off in Canada to save my own funds for this work, to raise donations, and to speak to groups and schools about the War on Drugs, the impacts of incarceration on foreigners in Thai prisons, and dignity and justice for all marginalized people.
+When I’m not connecting with inmates, bringing advocacy, food counselling and hope, I'm liaising with inmates’ families, lobbying Embassies to support their citizens, responding to enquiries, curating Bangkwang prisoner artwork exhibits with all proceeds going to artist-inmates.
+In Canada, I work my ass off to save my own funds to finance this humanitarian mission, as our government currently doesn't think supporting Canadians to get the every basics of medical attention, food and psychosocial support is worth funding.
+I speak to groups and schools about the War on Drugs; human rights and the impacts of incarceration on foreigners in Thai prisons; the importance of human connection and radical compassion; and, dignity and justice for all.